psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 ## State Senate

 Finally, the results for the state legislatures.
 The data are from Carl Klarner's [state legislative dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DRSACA), which covers results through the 2016 elections.
 The legislative district boundaries are from the [2018 Census Tiger Geodatabase](https://www.census.gov/geo/maps-data/data/tiger-geodatabases.html#tab_2018).
 There are some missing results, mainly from NE, LA, OK and AR.
-Nebraska is missing from the Senate and House results below because it's legislature is unicameral and their elections are technically nonpartisan.
+Nebraska is missing from both the Senate and House results because its legislature is unicameral and their elections are technically nonpartisan.

 These maps are really interesting, mainly because I've never seen them before.
 I think the main point of interest here is how extreme the margins are, which results in small the voting power values.
 One major reason for this is that roughly 40 percent of the candidates for state office run unopposed, so their elections have margins of 100 percent.
 This could be a [symptom of gerrymandering](https://twitter.com/bcburden/status/1069773072587206656) where [cracked](https://en.wikipedia.org/wiki/Gerrymandering) districts would have close margins and packed districts would have blowout margins.
 But it could also just be a symptom of the geography of the state in some cases.